Mozambique | Travel Guides | UNESCO | Where to Stay

 Our Top Picks for Lodging on Mozambique Island

-OUR TOP PICK!
+Our Top Pick!
 Feitoria Boutique Hotel is an exceptional beachfront stay in the heart of Stone Town, boasting a private beach area, outdoor swimming pool, sun deck, and exquisitely decorated AC rooms.
-If you’re looking for upmarket accommodation in Ilha de Mocambique with all the comforts and amenities, Feitoria Boutique is your ticket!
+If you’re looking for upmarket accommodation in Ilha de Mocambique with all the comforts and amenities, Feitoria Boutique is your ticket (from US$112/night).

-TOP BUDGET CHOICEIf you’re looking for centrally-located UNESCO charm on a budget, look no further than Cafe Central.
+Top Budget Choice If you’re looking for centrally-located UNESCO charm on a budget, look no further than Cafe Central.
 Includes breakfast, air conditioning, en suite bathrooms, and pool!
-If street noise bothers you, be sure to ask for a quiet room, as some rooms are quieter than others.
+If street noise bothers you, be sure to ask for a quiet room, as some rooms are quieter than others (from US$49/night).

-TOP MID-RANGE CHOICEJardim dos Aloes Boutique B&B is a bit more upmarket than the previous offerings.
+Top Mid-Range Choice Jardim dos Aloes Boutique B&B is a bit more upmarket than the previous offerings.
 But expect a lot more amenities and value for your money at this place.
-Balconies, air con, and en suite bathrooms with an exceptional breakfast included.
+Balconies, air con, and en suite bathrooms with an exceptional breakfast included (from US$103/night).

-What to See & Do on Ilha de Mocambique?
+What to See & Do on Mozambique Island?

 Having UNESCO status means there are no shortage of historic (if dilapidated in many cases) structures across the island.